Mark-MDO47/building-website-nodejs-express/README.md

 I cannot otherwise speak for what licensing terms Daniel Kahn feels apply to his repository.

+Things I did:

+- eslint and prettier the way I like them
+- For security, update nodemon to 2.0.4 and express-validator to 6.5.0.
+Add helmet at 3.23.0.
+- use new NPM module helmet
+- minor reformat with language=en
+- update jquery popper and bootstrap for security & minor tweaks

 The rest of the README is from Daniel Kahn.

 # Building a website with Node.js and Express